 Beetlejuice was a Tim Burton movie partially filmed in East Corinth, VT

 …though it takes place mostly in one location — a house where Adam and Barbara Maitland lived, and which the Deitz family moved into after the Maitlands died in a horrible car accident.
 The town of East Corinth was used as the exterior location shots.
 A miniature replica of “the town” was built and used in the movie.
-The miniature itself now resides at the East Corinth Library, which is the brick building in the town shots that Mr. Deitz remarks about “nice parking” when he views it in his binoculars in the movie.
+The rumor that the miniature itself now resides at the East Corinth Library, is apparently false.
+The librarian confirms that the miniature was never housed at the library, at any time.
+The East Corinth Library is the brick building in the town shots that Mr. Deitz remarks about “nice parking” when he views it in his binoculars in the movie.

 The building used as the school house at the end of the movie is actually the town’s Mason Hall.
 The covered bridge in the movie was specially built and the road leading to and from the bridge do not actually exist.
 During the opening sequence of the film, which was filmed via helicopter, the town residents were asked to stay inside during the filming.